 There are many children receiving medical treatment at institutions such as Children’s Hospital of Philadelphia.
 Although Caleb lost his battle after just a few days in the hospital, many other children have long roads ahead.
 Some may spend months in the hospital receiving various treatments and I wanted to help so their parents could be there for them.
 The CJR Memorial Foundation assists parents financial burden to help create a family presence, which is an instrumental part of the healing process.

 I founded the CJR Memorial Foundation with the goal of providing financial support to families who must work rather than spending time with their sick child.
+Since then, I felt it was important for me to give back to the community that supported my family and the Foundation for so many years.
 I recently had the opportunity to create a playground in Caleb’s town.
-It is important for me to give back to the community that supported our family and the Foundation for so many years.
 My goal with the playground is to promote a healthy lifestyle for all children and provide a safe environment for families to spend quality time together in a beautiful park setting.
 As a parent, sometimes it is difficult to savor the precious moments we have with our kids, I hope that the CJR Memorial Foundation can provide families with resources for quality time together be it in a park or during their treatment.

 Since Caleb’s passing, countless families have been assisted and thousands of dollars have been raised.
 With your support, the CJR Memorial Foundation can help many more!